NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

 ```
 testOnly etl.dataset.folder.YourDatasetSpec
 ```
-If the test runs successufully, run all the tests (to check if you have managed to somehow break something else) with
+If the test runs successfully, run all the tests (to check if you have managed to somehow break something else) with
 ```
 test
 ```